pedjak/openshift-enhancements/enhancements/helm3/console.md

 Here's how the control flow would look like:

-1. The Console UI will invoke the `/api/console/helm/install` endpoint on the Console Backend.
+1. The Console UI will create `POST` request containing appropriate JSON payload against `/api/helm/release` endpoint on the Console Backend.
-2. The API handler for `/api/console/helm/install` will, in turn talk to the API server ( no tiller! ) using the user's authentication, while leveraging the Helm Golang API.
+2. The API handler for the given endpoint will, in turn talk to the API server (no Tiller in Helm3) using the user's authentication, while leveraging the Helm Golang API.

 This is in-line with the "Console is a pretty kubectl" philosophy since Helm itself is a thin layer on top of kubectl.